Dobodura Airfield Complex (1942): Borio Airfield No. 11 (Dobodura No. 11)

-On July 1943, the construction of Borio Airfield No. 11 was proposed.
+In July 1943, the construction of Borio Airfield No. 11 was proposed.
 Between late 1943 and early 1944, the airfield was built by the US Army with taxiways connecting to North Borio Airfield and North Embi Airfield.
 It was used as a USAAF fighter base, and had a compound with US Army nurses and personnel stationed.
 After the Pacific War, it was abandoned, however it was listed as Embi Landing Ground in the 1970s.